Mobile Automation using Selendroid (Part-I):

 Pre-requisites:

-- Install Intel x86 Emulator Accelerator (not mandatory) to view the simulator from here
+- Install Intel x86 Emulator Accelerator (not mandatory) from here to view the emulator

-Set the environmental variables present over My Computer -> rightclick it -> Properties -> Advance System Setting
+My Computer -> Right click -> Properties -> Advanced System Settings

-- Eclipse is already installed on your machine.
-If not, you can also download the same from here
+- Eclipse should already be installed.
+If not, you can download it from here

-- We can also use maven repository to give the reference to all the jars or else you have to download them manually and attach it to the build path (Over Eclipse Project)
+- You can use maven repository to reference the jars, or manually download and attach them to the build path in Eclipse

 Environmental Setup

-#1) Keep the APK which needs to be installed over a proper location
+#1) Keep the APK file in a proper location

-#2) Next, keep the application over the project folder
+#2) Keep the application in the project folder

-Making sure the USB Debugging mode is enabled and also you are allowing external apps to get installed through USB connection.
+- Connect a real device to the PC, ensuring that USB Debugging mode is enabled and allowing installation of external apps through USB connection.

 Tips:

-- Please refer the USB debugging setting required for mobile say Redmi Note 3 from here
+- For USB debugging settings for Redmi Note 3, refer here

-Navigate to the folder where Selendroid standalone jar, as well as the downloaded apk file, are present.
+Navigate to the folder where the Selendroid standalone jar file and the downloaded apk file are present.
+Use the following command:

 APK File: selendroid-test-app-0.8.0.apk

-Note: When the above command is executed, make sure that the APK is signed and also the real device is connected to the PC and debugging is enabled over the device.
+Note: Ensure that the APK is signed and the real device is connected to the PC with debugging enabled.

-- We can use Real Apps by connecting real mobile devices
+- You can use real apps by connecting real mobile devices

-- We can use any offline APK files downloaded
+- You can also use offline APK files that are downloaded

 C:Usersadminandroid-sdkstools